 And that response can mean the difference between a relaxed customer who knows you’ve got their back, and a nervous one who’s already hung up and started looking up your competitor before your voicemail greeting even finishes playing.

 These days, customers have many ways of contacting your business.
 They might show up in person.
-They might call.
-They might look for information on your website.
-They might engage with you on social media.
+They might call., look for information on your website or even engage with you on social media.
 And to make things even more challenging for the cash-strapped small business owner, your customers want to switch seamlessly from channel to channel.

 You need to be responsive through the channels your customers use.
-And you need to have a good “single source of truth,” like a CRM, so your team has access to all the information no matter how the customer reaches out.
+Because of this you need to have a good “single source of truth,” like a CRM, so your team has access to all the information no matter how the customer reaches out.

 A core principle for great customer service, whether you own a small business or run a global enterprise, is to listen to your customers.
 And you have to do it without being defensive.